qforestlab/riscan-registration-VZ400/2_import_convert.md

 ![RiSCAN_PRO_project](./img/02_import_convert-5.png)

-12. When the import progress is 100% click Close.
+12. When the import progress is 100% click *Close*.

 ![RiSCAN_PRO_project](./img/02_import_convert-6.png)

-In the Project manager tab you can find all the data and objects.
+In the *Project manager* tab you can find all the data and objects.

 13. The most important folder is *SCANS*.
 14. There you can find all the scan positions (*ScanPosXXX*).